 What About Folic Acid?

 Folic acid is the synthetic form of folate.
 Synthetic folic acid has been used to fortify foods for years in North America.
 This was started in an effort to reduce the chance of neural tube defects in developing fetuses.
 In that time, several concerns have been raised regarding its safety and effectiveness.
 Researchers have determined nearly 50% of the population have a genetic variation that prevents them from receiving any benefit from folic acid, or only converting a small amount of folic acid.
 This variation is known as MTHFR.

 Methyl folate, or 5-methyltetrahydrofolate, has become a popular option for folate supplementation.
 One of the reasons for this is because unmetabolized folic acid in the blood stream has been associated with reduced immune function.
 Synthetic folic acid has also been found to mask vitamin B-12 deficiency.

-Methlyated folate eliminates these problems.
+Methylated folate eliminates these concerns.
 Research has shown that methyl folate can deliver folate immediately, without the need for conversion.
 It also does not mask B-12 deficiency and has no consumption intolerances.
 This offers an effective alternative for folate supplementation for everyone, including those with the genetic MTHFR factor, and especially pregnant women.